RezaZar/CarND_P2_TrafficSignClassifier/CarND_P2_RZ_TrafficSignClassifier.md

 ---

 ## Step 3: Test a Model on New Images
 Five German traffic signs found on the web are used here to test the model on new data.
+To challenge the model, images with background, poor resolution, noise, blurines and poor contrast with the background were considered:

 ![png](output_24_0.png)